Ondo doctors begin indefinite strike – The Sun Nigeria

 Bamigbola Gbolagunte, Akure

-Resident Doctors at the University of Medical Sciences, Ondo, Ondo State have embarked on an indefinite strike.
+Resident doctors at the University of Medical Sciences, Ondo State have commenced an indefinite strike to press home the demand for unpaid salaries.

-The doctors had last week embarked on a three- day warning strike to call government attention to their plights.
+The doctors had last week embarked on a three- day warning strike to draw the government’s attention to the need to settle over four months salary arrears.

-They added that the decision became imperative because the state government failed to address their demands.

-The doctors lamented that they are being owed four months salary arrears by the state government.

-Patients receiving medical treatment at the hospital may be forced to move to other hospital as a result of the development.
+Patients receiving treatment at the hospital may be forced to move to other hospitals as a result of the industrial action by the doctors.

 Leave a Reply